 If you are traveling with family, then head to Ornos Beach, which is less than two miles south of Mykonos Town.
 This beach caters to families and has a lot of fresh seafood taverns, and fun tours in the area.

-If you are a wine lover like me and are looking for a unique place to stay, look no further than Mykonos Vioma Organic Farm.
+If you are a food lover like me and are looking for a unique place to visit, look no further than an organic farm.
 This is a haven for traditional products such as cheeses, hams, rusks, and of course, wine.

 11. Day Trip to Rhenia Island

-There are a lot of day tours that will take you to both Delos and Rhenia, with prices generally costing around $100+.
-The tour typically lasts 6-7 hours.
+There are a lot of day tours that will take you to both Delos and Rhenia, with prices generally costing around $125.
+The tour typically lasts 6-7 hours and includes a multicourse Greek meal and unlimited alcohol.
+This is a fun trip and a top activity in Mykonos.
 Click here to learn more.

 12. Go Shopping

 Mykonos isn’t just all about beaches, nightclubs, and windmills.
 It is also a great shopping destination for those looking for handmade souvenirs, international brands, and art.
-The best place for shopping is Matagianni.
+The best place for shopping is Matogianni.